Skip to content

 Advanced users can switch Settings → Permissions → OpenCode config source to Machine OpenCode.
 In that mode Cowork still owns the desktop UI and local server lifecycle, but OpenCode reads the user's normal machine OpenCode config, skills, agents, tools, and provider auth from the real HOME/XDG roots.
 Cowork does not inject its generated runtime config in that mode.

 The OpenCode server process also receives a curated environment, not the user's full login shell environment.
 On macOS/Linux, Open Cowork may execute a trusted login shell (bash, dash, sh, or zsh from a fixed allowlist, with nushell blocked) to discover the user's normal toolchain PATH.
 That shell execution is only an environment-discovery step.
 The result is filtered before it reaches OpenCode: Open Cowork preserves toolchain basics such as PATH, locale, temp-directory, proxy variables, custom CA trust-store variables, and app-managed OpenCode variables, then sets Cowork-owned HOME/XDG paths and the app-scoped Google ADC path when available.
-Arbitrary exported secrets, SSH-agent sockets, and command overrides such as OPENAI_API_KEY, cloud session tokens, SSH_AUTH_SOCK, and GIT_SSH_COMMAND are not forwarded into the managed runtime.
+Arbitrary exported secrets, cloud session tokens, and command overrides such as OPENAI_API_KEY and GIT_SSH_COMMAND are not inherited by the managed runtime.
+SSH_AUTH_SOCK is likewise filtered from the general shell environment; it is exposed only through the explicit SSH-category broker described above.

 Provider authentication is app-owned.
 OpenCode still owns provider login flows, but the managed runtime writes provider auth under Open Cowork's runtime data directory so app credentials do not pollute a machine-local OpenCode install.
 There is no setting that links OpenCode's native auth.json into the managed runtime; the Machine OpenCode config source described above is the only mode in which OpenCode reads native provider auth, and it repoints the whole runtime at the real HOME/XDG roots rather than bridging the app-owned auth store.
 Credentialless OpenCode-native providers such as GitHub Copilot still follow this boundary: Open Cowork may activate the provider in runtime config, but OpenCode owns the login/device-code flow and token storage.
 Copilot tokens are not entered into Open Cowork settings, copied into cloud sync payloads, or forwarded to the gateway.